 Welcome to Year 2!

-What is your favourite food?
+Which is your favourite animal?
 Why?

 On this days can you please ensure that long hair is tied back and that earrings are not worn.